Updated 2 weeks ago

 Tracking Conditional Access policy failures during sign-ins addresses vulnerabilities, such as policy misconfigurations or unauthorized access attempts.
 To export a list of sign-ins which failed due to a CA policy, run the script with the –CAPFailedOnly parameter.

 This command identifies sign-ins that failed due to a conditional access policy.
+There are also methods to find which Conditional Access policy is blocking a user’s sign-in.

 Get Login History for a Specific User